sin-x/HackerRank-FPGA-Interview/4-Complexity.md

 - [ ] 3, 2, 1

+### Question 4
-##### 4) Which statement has the highest logic utilization?
-Assume X, Y, and Z are 32-bit unsigned integers.
+**Which statement has the highest logic utilization?
+Assume X, Y, and Z are 32-bit unsigned integers.**
 ```
 1. Z1 <= X - Y;
 2. Z2 <= X + 1;